astronomer/docs/learn/airflow-datasets.md

 After a dataset is defined in one or more producer tasks, consumer DAGs in your Airflow environment listen to the producer tasks and run whenever a dataset is produced to, rather than running on a time-based schedule.
 For example, if you have a DAG that should run when the `INSTRUCTIONS` and `INFO` datasets are updated, you define the DAG's schedule using the names of those two datasets.

-Any DAG that is scheduled with a dataset is considered a consumer DAG even if that DAG doesn't actually perform actions on the referenced dataset.
-In other words, it is up to you as the DAG author to correctly reference and use datasets.
+Any DAG that is scheduled with a dataset is considered a consumer DAG even if that DAG doesn't actually access the referenced dataset.
+In other words, it's up to you as the DAG author to correctly reference and use datasets.

 <CodeBlock language="python">{dataset_consumer}</CodeBlock>